bimbraw/Force-Sensitive-Resistor/README.md

 Thickness - 0.55mm/0.02in
 Weight - 0.26g/0.01oz

 Used Arduino Uno for this.
+Tested on Arduino Mega as well.
 Terminals connected according to https://learn.adafruit.com/force-sensitive-resistor-fsr/using-an-fsr

 Used a 3.3kOhm resistor.